tcassar/settle/write_up/Analysis.md

 1) User information
 	1) User ID
 	2) Contact info
+	3) A hash of the user's password
-	3) Associated Groups
+	4) Associated Groups
-	4) Public Key
+	5) Public Key (provisions for one or more)
 2) Transaction Information
 	1) Transaction ID
 	2) Payee